Powered by RND

 About Dancers on the Shore

 Based on William Melvin Kelley’s 1964 short story collection, Dancers on the Shore is an anthology series exploring the lives of Black families in Harlem and The Bronx.
 The series draws from Kelley’s original sixteen stories about three families; the Careys, the Dunfords and the Bedlows—some interlinked and spanning generations from Reconstruction-era South to 1980s New York—as well as additional works he published elsewhere.
 ADAPTED and DIRECTED by Yhane Washington Smith, STORY EDITING by Jesi Kelley, and PRODUCED BY The Family Eye.
 The theme song “Through the fire” is produced by Rikko 009.
 Season 1 follows the Dunfords, a middle-class family living in Harlem’s Sugar Hill in the 1950s.
 Dr. Charles Dunford and his wife Eleanor raise three children: Chig, the thoughtful eldest; Peter, the sharp-tongued middle child; and Connie, whose path takes an unexpected turn.
 Their stories explore identity, privilege, and the quiet struggles of being human.
+We have merch!
+Check out our merch store, The Hip Assist for t-shirts, hats magnets!
+Your purchase goes directly to funding more episodes.
+Support our work!
+Buy us a coffee!
+All of your support will go towards producing more episodes.
 ABOUT WILLIAM MELVIN KELLEY: Born in Seaview hospital, a sanitorium for tuberculosis patients in New York’s Staten Island in 1937, William Melvin Kelley was raised on Carpenter Avenue in the Bronx.
 He attended the Fieldston School and Harvard University.
 His first and most well-known novel “A Different Drummer” was published in 1962 when he was just 23 years old.
 In his lifetime, Kelley was the recipient of a number of awards; the Dana Reed Literary prize, Harvard University, 1960; Bread Loaf Writers Conference grant, 1962; Whitney Foundation award, 1963; Rosenthal Foundation award, 1963; Transatlantic Review award, 1964; Black Academy of Arts and Letters award, 1970; and the Anisfield-Wolf Book Award for Lifetime Achievement, 2008.
 In 2021 both he and his wife, Aiki Kelley were awarded the American Book Award for the illustrated re-issue of “Dunfords Travels Everywheres,” which Aiki illustrated.
 Dubbed “the lost giant of American literature” by The New Yorker, Kelley was a professor of creative writing at Sarah Lawrence College and lived in Harlem.
-He died in 2017. www.williammelvinkelley.com
+He died in 2017.
+Learn more about William Melvin Kelley here: www.williammelvinkelley.com

 Podcast website

-Listen to Dancers on the Shore, Welcome to Night Vale and many other podcasts from around the world with the radio.net app
+Listen to Dancers on the Shore, A Litter of Bones by JD Kirk - Full Cast Recording and many other podcasts from around the world with the radio.net app

 Get the free radio.net app